janeczku/docker-selfoss-nginx/README.md

 	docker exec -ti selfoss bash
 	[root@selfoss] vi /data/www/default/config.ini

-For configuration directives, follow the [selfoss documentation](http://selfoss.aditu.de/#documentation).
+For configuration directives, follow the [Selfoss documentation](http://selfoss.aditu.de/#documentation).
 Generally no changes to the configuration are required.
-However changing the configuration is necessary to make selfoss password protected.
+However changing the configuration is necessary to make Selfoss password protected.
 Selfoss will automatically upgrade the database.
-For other maintenance tasks during upgrades, refer to the [selfoss documentation](http://selfoss.aditu.de/#documentation).
+For other maintenance tasks during upgrades, refer to the [Selfoss documentation](http://selfoss.aditu.de/#documentation).

 ## Updating the feeds